Coastal Alabama Community College

 Coastal Alabama Community College (also known as Coastal Alabama Community College – South) is a public community college with campuses in southern Alabama.
-Coastal Alabama was formed through the consolidation of Alabama Southern Community College, Faulkner State Community College, and Jefferson Davis Community College.
+Coastal Alabama was formed in 2017 through the consolidation of Alabama Southern Community College, Faulkner State Community College, and Jefferson Davis Community College.

 History

 Coastal Alabama Community College was established in 2017 by the merging of three community colleges: Alabama Southern, Faulkner State, and Jefferson Davis.

-Faulkner State community colleges were founded in 1963.

-Jefferson Davis was founded in 1963, and Atmore State Technical College was founded in 1972.
-These two community colleges later merged in 1990 to form Jefferson Davis Community College.

-Patrick Henry State Junior College and Hobson State Technical were founded in 1963.
-These two community colleges decided to merge 28 years later to create Alabama Southern Community College.

-In 2002, Alabama Aviation College was created and later in 2018 was absorbed by Coastal Alabama Community College.

 Accreditation

 The college is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award three different types of Associate degrees: Associate of Arts (AA), Associate in Science (AS), and Associate in Applied Science (AAS) degrees.